Daniel-KM/Omeka-S-module-BulkImport/README.md

 ### Defining the source of the value

-Three formats are supported, the first two for a json endpoint, and the last for an xml source:
+Four formats are supported, the first three for a json endpoint, and the last for an xml source:

 - Javascript dot object notation: The source is set nearly like a javascript with dot notation (even invalid): `dcterms:title.0.value`. `.` and `\` must be escaped with a `\`.

+- [JsonPath]: This is a port of xpath for json: `$.['dcterms:title'][0].['@value']`, and it can manage a lot of expressions, filters, functions, etc.

-- [JmesPath]: This is a port of xpath for json: `"dcterms:title"[0]"@value"`, and it can manage a lot of expressions, filters, functions, etc. JmesPath is an improvement of the original idea for a [jsonpath], but not compatible.
+- [JMESPath]: This is a port of xpath for json: `"dcterms:title"[0]"@value"`, and it can manage a lot of expressions, filters, functions, etc. JMESPath is similar to the original idea for a [JsonPath], but not compatible.

 - XPath: it can use any standard XPath: `/record/datafield[@tag='200'][@ind1='1']/subfield[@code='a']` when the source is xml.